WebAhead/master-reference/coursebook/week-4/research-afternoon.md

 ### Asynchronous JavaScript

-- What are first class functions, and higher order functions?
 - What is the call stack?
 - What are async functions and blocking code?
 - What is a callback function?
 Give an example of a callback function and explain what happens when it is executed